‘Star Wars 8: The Last Jedi’: Cast Member Daisy Ridley Bait And Switch Victim, Josh Gad Presses Movie Title Meaning

 To perhaps entertain a quid pro quo action, Gad went as far to tell Ridley that Olaf will be in Frozen 2.
 That wasn’t enough to get an answer on whether or not the “Jedi” in the title was of the plural form or not.
 Chances are this debate will come very close to the “Chicken or the egg?” or the old “Tastes great!
 Less filling!” arguments that have been so well known.

 Mark Hamill had the burden of keeping The Last Jedi title a secret and remarked how he didn’t want director Rian Johnson to tell him of such a secretive piece of information.
 Hamill mentioned how he even “talks in his sleep.”
-So hopefully there were no drones flying around his house/trailer while he was slumbering.
+So hopefully, there were no drones flying around his house/trailer while he was slumbering.

 “He (Rian Johnson) told me that when we were making the movie and I said ‘Don’t tell me these things!’
 I talk in my sleep.
 They have us so jacked up with paranoia over leaks, but that’s the way of the world.
 It’s funny because back when we were making the original nobody cared.”